Teradata/product-help/UseCases/consumer-complaints/README.md

 ![png](images/output_22_0.png)

-Looking at complaints over month and year, we see there is clearly an upward trend.
+Looking at complaints over month and year, we see a clear upward trend.
 One hypothesis is that as time progresses, people get more conscious and spread the word.
 The media can also advertise the complaint channels over time.
 Through this chart we can see clearly the spikes that we saw above were in January 2017 and September 2017.
 Let's dive deeper into these dates and draw some insights on the next step.

 #### Step 3: Extracting Insights from the Data